Why would each of us want and need a massage?

 What does this tell those of us who live in Ann Arbor?
 There are not two but three responses to stress: 1) flight, 2) fight, 3) or massage.

-Or just visit me, Heidi Johnson, Ann Arbor massage therapist, at Thrive Massage and Bodywork.
+Or just visit us, Ann Arbor massage therapists, at Thrive Massage and Bodywork.